 The decision as to the best structure for you will depend on your personal circumstances and you should discuss these options with your Attorney to determine which is the best fit for you.

-The Real Estate Agent should ensure that the commission agreement is specified within the Purchase Agreement signed by the Buyer and the Seller.
-The agent should include provisions which contemplates any commission split in the event of a default by the Buyer.
-I like to include a clause which authorizes the escrow agent to disburse the commission directly to the real estate agent simultaneously at closing.
+The Real Estate Agent should ensure that the commission agreement is explicitly outlined within the Purchase Agreement, a document signed by both the Buyer and the Seller.
+The agent should incorporate provisions that account for commission splits in the event of a default by the Buyer.
+Additionally, I recommend including a clause that grants the escrow agent the authority to disburse the commission directly to the real estate agent concurrently with the closing process.

-The Real Estate Attorney / Notary Public must abide by the minimum Fee Schedule established by the Costa Rican Bar Association Compliance with the minimum fee schedule is mandatory for all Costa Rican Attorney’s / Notaries.
-For real estate transactions the current minimum fee schedule is:
+The Real Estate Attorney / Notary Public is bound by the minimum Fee Schedule established by the Costa Rican Bar Association.
+Compliance with this minimum fee schedule is obligatory for all Costa Rican Attorneys / Notaries.
+In the context of real estate transactions, the current minimum fee schedule is as follows:

-Keep in mind that this Notary Transaction Fee is for drafting and filing the property transfer deed.
-Any additional services such as drafting a purchase agreement or setting up and escrow account are additional to his fee.
+It’s important to note that this Notary Transaction Fee covers the drafting and filing of the property transfer deed.
+Any supplementary services such as drafting a purchase agreement or establishing an escrow account are separate and additional charges.

-The parties to the closing transaction must deliver to the Notary Public the applicable property transfer taxes and registry recording fees due on the transaction and these typically include: (a) Property Transfer Tax of 1.5% (b) National Registry Fee of .5% (c) Documentary Stamps of Approximately .6%.
-You can estimate your closing costs on our Real Estate Closing Costs Calculator
+The parties involved in the closing transaction are responsible for remitting the appropriate property transfer taxes and registry recording fees to the Notary Public.
+These fees usually encompass: (a) Property Transfer Tax at a rate of 1.5% (b) National Registry Fee of 0.5% (c) Documentary Stamps at approximately 0.6%.
+An estimation of your closing costs can be obtained using our Real Estate Closing Costs Calculator.

 If all the parties to the transaction have followed the guidelines set forth above and worked together during the entire closing process the closing should be smooth.
 I don’t like surprises at closings and neither do the other parties to the transaction.
 By dealing with all issues up front and well in advance of closing we can address any problems that arise so that closing is limited to the exchange funds and execution of the closing documents.